 The picture in Pentraeth reflects that of Anglesey as a whole.
 The status of the Welsh language is a little better than it is in the County, with a high rate of speakers living in the centre - 60.5%, which is 9.5% below the 70% threshold.
 The proportion of Welsh speakers has not reduced significantly here, especially when compared to the corresponding figures for Rhosneigr and Benllech.
 There is a primary school here and opportunities to manage the construction phase on some sites as well as the type of housing units.
-Typically, however, attention should be drawn to the fact that the 3-15 year old population fell by 31% between 2001 and 2011 - the second highest on the island, suggesting that there is a lack of suitable housing for retaining families within the area.
-For these reasons, it is considered that specific mitigation measures should be incorporated in the area, especially an adequate supply of affordable housing for local need.
-Subject to the successful implementation of appropriate mitigation measures, the expected level of growth should not have a negative influence on the language, and would contribute to keeping the Welsh speaking population in the area.
+However, attention should be drawn to the fact that the 3-15 year old population fell by 31% between 2001 and 2011 - the second highest on the island, suggesting that there is a lack of suitable housing for retaining families within the area.
+No sites are allocated for housing in Pentraeth.
+The indicative housing target is expected to be delivered on sites with extant planning consents and windfall sites/ buildings.
+It will be important to ensure that employers, particularly new employers promote the Welsh language within the working environment.